OpenBMB/MoRE/README.md

 ### Data Synthesis
 If you want to use the ready-to-use synthetic data directly, you can skip this section to [Step-GRPO Training](#step-grpo-training)

-First, we need to synthesis the data step by step:
+First, we need to synthesize the data step by step:
 ```bash
 bash src/data_synthesis/data_synthesis.sh
 ```